nsrau/azure-docs.it-it/articles/security/security-network-overview.md

 <properties
-   pageTitle="Panoramica della sicurezza di rete di Azure | Microsoft Azure" description=" Questo articolo rende più facilmente comprensibile ciò che Microsoft Azure può offrire nell'area della sicurezza di rete.
-Vengono fornite spiegazioni di base per i principali concetti e requisiti della sicurezza di rete, nonché informazioni sulle funzionalità offerte da Azure in ognuna di queste aree. " services="security" documentationCenter="na" authors="TomShinder" manager="MBaldwin" editor="TomSh"/>
+   pageTitle="Azure Network Security Overview | Microsoft Azure" description=" This article makes it easy for you to understand what Microsoft Azure has to offer in the area of network security.
+We provide basic explanations for core network security concepts and requirements and information on what Azure has to offer in each of these areas. " services="security" documentationCenter="na" authors="TomShinder" manager="MBaldwin" editor="TomSh"/>

 <tags
    ms.service="security"